resource-watch/data-pre-processing/ene_033_energy_consumption/README.md

-## Energy Consumption Dataset Pre-processing
+## Coral Reef Locations Dataset Pre-processing
-This file describes the data pre-processing that was done to the [U.S. Energy Information Administration (EIA) International Energy Statistics Total Energy Consumption dataset](https://www.eia.gov/beta/international/data/browser/#/?pa=000000001&c=ruvvvvvfvtvnvv1urvvvvfvvvvvvfvvvou20evvvvvvvvvnvvuvs&ct=0&ug=4&vs=INTL.44-2-AFG-QBTU.A&cy=2017&vo=0&v=H&start=1980&end=2017) for [display on Resource Watch](https://resourcewatch.org/data/explore/67cf410f-4cdf-4437-aa09-187e5fa590ae).
+This file describes the data pre-processing that was done to [the Global Distribution of Coral Reefs (2018)](http://data.unep-wcmc.org/datasets/1) for [display on Resource Watch](https://resourcewatch.org/data/explore/1d23838e-40da-4cf3-b61c-56258d3a5c56).

-This dataset was provided by the source as a csv, which you can download using the link above.
-The csv table was converted from wide to long form, using Python.
+The source provided this dataset as two shapefiles - one of which contains polygon data, and the other contains point data.

+Below, we describe the steps used to reformat the shapefile:
+1. Read in the polygon shapefile as a geopandas data frame.
+2. Change the data type of column 'PROTECT', 'PROTECT_FE', and 'METADATA_I' to integers.
+3. Convert the geometries of the data from shapely objects to geojsons.
+4. Create a new column from the index of the dataframe to use as a unique id column (cartodb_id) in Carto.

+Next, a mask layer was created so that it could be overlayed on top of other datasets to highlight where coral reefs were located.
+In order to create this, a 10km buffer was generated around each coral reef polygon.
+This was created and exported as a shapefile in Google Earth Engine, using the following code:

-Please see the [Python script](https://github.com/resource-watch/data-pre-processing/blob/master/ene_033_energy_consumption/ene_033_energy_consumption_processing.py) for more details on this processing.
+Please see the [Python script](https://github.com/resource-watch/data-pre-processing/blob/master/bio_004a_coral_reef_locations/bio_004a_coral_reef_locations_processing.py) for more details on this processing.

-You can view the processed dataset for [display on Resource Watch](https://resourcewatch.org/data/explore/67cf410f-4cdf-4437-aa09-187e5fa590ae).
+You can view the processed Coral Reef Locations dataset [on Resource Watch](https://resourcewatch.org/data/explore/1d23838e-40da-4cf3-b61c-56258d3a5c56).

-You can also download original dataset [directly through Resource Watch](http://wri-public-data.s3.amazonaws.com/resourcewatch/ene_033_energy_consumption.zip), or [from the source website](https://www.eia.gov/beta/international/data/browser/#/?pa=000000001&c=ruvvvvvfvtvnvv1urvvvvfvvvvvvfvvvou20evvvvvvvvvnvvuvs&ct=0&ug=4&vs=INTL.44-2-AFG-QBTU.A&cy=2017&vo=0&v=H&start=1980&end=2017).
+You can also download the original dataset [directly through Resource Watch](https://wri-public-data.s3.amazonaws.com/resourcewatch/bio_004a_coral_reef_locations.zip), or [from the source website](http://data.unep-wcmc.org/datasets/1).

-###### Note: This dataset processing was done by [Amelia Snyder](https://www.wri.org/profile/amelia-snyder).
+###### Note: This dataset processing was done by [Yujing Wu](https://www.wri.org/profile/yujing-wu), and QC'd by [Amelia Snyder](https://www.wri.org/profile/amelia-snyder).